Website Manager

 Q: What equipment is necessary?

-A: The league provides a hat and a jersey.
-In addition, the team will have helmets and bats available to use/share.
-You are responsible for baseball pants, socks, belt, cleats, and a glove.
+The league provides a hat and a jersey.
+You are responsible for baseball pants, socks, belt, cleats, glove, helmet and bat.
 The team's manager may assign specific colors.
-You are welcome to provide your own helmet, bat, batter's gloves, etc at your option.
 If you need more information about bats, including which ones are legal, click HERE.
+Please communicate with your coach, or email [email protected], if your athlete has a need for equipment.

 Q: When does the season start?

-A: Practices for Minors division and above typically start around March 1st, with games beginning around the end of March and running through the end of May.
-Rookies and Tee Ball typically start practicing around mid-March with games beginning in April and running through early June.
+A: Practices for Farm, AAA, and Majors divisions start around March 1st, with games beginning around the end of March and running through the end of May.
+Tee Ball, Rookies, and Teen Ball typically start practicing around mid-March with games beginning in April and running through early June.

 Q: Can my child play up to the next division?

-A: Tryouts for Majors and Minors typically consists of hitting, catching fly balls, and fielding grounders and is only meant to give the coaches an idea of the child's ability.
+A: Player Evaluations for Majors, AAA, and Farm/89ers typically consists of hitting, catching fly balls, and fielding grounders and is only meant to give the coaches an idea of the child's ability.
 It is not a test.

-A: There are tryouts for the Minors division and above.
-For Minors, we require attending a minimum of 1 tryout session so that the coaches may evaluate the player with the idea that going into the draft, all teams will be relatively even.
-You must attend a minimum of 2 tryout sessions to be eligible for the Majors draft.
-However, we recommend attending all tryout sessions for maximum exposure and player evaluation.
+A: There are player evaluations for the Farm/89ers, AAA, and Majors divisions.
+For all evaluation eligible divisions we require attending a minimum of 1 player evaluation session so that the coaches may evaluate the player with the idea that going into the draft, all teams will be relatively even.
+However, we recommend attending all evaluation sessions for maximum exposure and player evaluation.
 ALL PLAYERS WILL BE ASSIGNED A TEAM.
-There are no tryouts for the Rookies and Tee ball divisions.
+There are no player evaluations for the Rookies and Tee Ball divisions.

-A: Tryouts for Intermediate, Majors, and Minors are typically in mid-February.
+A: Player Evaluations for Majors, AAA, and Farm/89ers are typically in early February.
 Check the league calendar for specific dates, times, and location.

-A: You should contact the Player Agent at [email protected] as it could affect eligibility for the Intermediate & Majors divisions, but your player will still be assigned a team in a division.
+A: You should contact the Player Agent at [email protected] as it could affect eligibility for the Majors divisions, but your player will still be assigned a team in a division.

 Q: What if I would like to help coach a team?
 What if I would like to volunteer?
 How can I get involved?

-A: Please see our Volunteer Information page.
+A: Please see our Prospective Coaches page here.
 Included is instructions on how to apply to manage or coach a team, and what you need to do to volunteer.
 We rely 100% on volunteers, so please get involved as much as you can.
 We would love your help.
-Additionally, we are always looking for Board Members and Director positions, so contact us if you are willing to help!
+Additionally, we are always looking for Board Members and Director positions, so contact us here if you are willing to help!